Gustav, Prince of Vasa: Life and career

-After his birth, he was raised under the supervision of the royal governesses Hedvig Ulrika De la Gardie and Charlotte Stierneld in succession.
+After his birth at Stockholm, he was raised under the supervision of the royal governesses Hedvig Ulrika De la Gardie and Charlotte Stierneld in succession.

 When he was ten years old, his father was deposed by the Coup of 1809 and the family was forced into exile.
 The Gustavian party tried to get him accepted as crown prince in 1809 and 1810, but were unsuccessful.
 Queen Charlotte, wife of the new king, was one of the leading figures of the Gustavian Party, and often visited ex-queen Frederica in her house arrest and worked for prince Gustav to be acknowledged as heir to the throne.
 She wrote of this issue in her diaries: during a dinner, General Georg Adlersparre told her that Jean Baptiste Bernadotte had asked whether she had any issue, and was interested when he found she had not.
 She said that the throne already had an heir in the deposed King's son.
 Adlersparre became upset and expressed the opinion of his party that none of the instigators of the coup would accept this as they feared that the boy would take revenge against them when he became King, and that they would go as far as take up the old rumour that the deposed King was, in fact, illegitimate and the son of Queen Sophia Magdalena and Count Adolf Fredrik Munck af Fulkila to prevent this.

 Between the time after the coup and before the royal family left Sweden, they were held under house arrest.
 During that period, Queen Charlotte described him in her famous diary as an obedient and dutiful child with a great ability to learn.
 He was not haughty as his younger sister Princess Sophie, but humble.
 Rather, he seemed too quiet and too careful for his age.
 When Princess Sophie asked him why their father was no longer King, he told her that it was best not to talk about it.
 He asked no questions and did not appear to miss his father.
 After he was told that his father had been deposed, he acted embarrassed towards his mother.
 However, when she told him that he too had lost his position as heir, he cried and embraced her without a word.
 The announcement gave him much relief and happiness.

 In 1816, he assumed the title of Count of Itterburg.
 He served as an officer to the Habsburgs of Austria, and in 1829, Emperor Francis I created him Prince of Vasa (Prinz von Wasa-Holstein-Gottorp).
 During the Greek War of Independence (1821–1829) there was some talk of Gustav becoming its first king, but this never materialized.
 He was made a Field Marshal-Lieutenant in the Austrian Army in 1836.